LauraLouu/cartosquad/Gallery/design/des-mef.md

 ---
 title: Mary Edna Fraser Batik Maps on Silk
 description: 2017 I attended the opening of the exhibition "Rising Tides - Batiks on Silk" in Washington DC and was amazed by what can be created with such artistic talent combining geospatial science, cartography and art.
+Her works were also exhibited on the 28th International Cartographic Conference.
 location: various
 author: Mary Edna Fraser
 category: Fabric